What is a Health Reimbursement Arrangement (HRA)?

 If I terminate employment or retire, can I receive the remaining balance in my HRA?

-No. However, you can continue to submit claims for reimbursement for services (or expenses) that were incurred prior to your termination date before the end of the run-out period (defined in your Summary Plan Description).
+No. However, you can continue to submit claims for reimbursement that were incurred prior to your termination date before the end of the run-out period (defined in your Summary Plan Description).

 If I terminate employment or retire can I be reimbursed for expenses incurred after my termination date?

-Typically in order to be considered an eligible expense, the expense must be incurred prior to your termination date.
-However, depending upon plan design, you may be able to continue your HRA coverage under COBRA or use funds during retirement.
+Typically, in order to be considered an eligible expense, the expense must be incurred prior to your termination date.
+However, you may be able to continue your HRA coverage under COBRA.
 Please refer to your employer's HRA Plan Document for more details.

 How do I enroll?